 He’s been called arrogant by some, including Mark Zuckerburg, the Facebook guru.
 The story is that when Zuckerburg wanted to meet to discuss some ideas, Spiegel told the slightly older but much more experienced Internet whiz he could come down to L.A.

 What happened a few days, ago, though, really thrusts Spiegel into the role of a very young upstart who’ll have to quickly learn how to deal with scandal.
 Several e-mails sent by Spiegel in his fraternity days made a pretty big splash for being sexist, including descriptions of urinating on women and shooting lasers at “fat girls.”
 Typical college-aged boasts of sexual exploits and and similar vulgarity.
+However, in 2016, Evan Spiegel and supermodel girlfriend Miranda Kerr announced their engagement (via Snapchat filter) and Miranda said that Evan always had good night message for her.

 Certainly, this sort of leak is the kind of thing Snapchat exists to avoid, so there’s an irony.
 But no one said one gets be rich young by being classy or exceptionally mature.
 For now, Spiegel will remain a bit of an enigma, someone to follow and watch.
 He’ll have his ups and downs, and may eventually generate some sage advice for those who’d like to follow in his footsteps.